 Vision: Mapping the optic radiations

-A key goal of surgical planning is the mapping of the visual system's optic radiations.
+Another goal of surgical planning is the mapping of the visual system's optic radiations.
 This vital structure is extremely hard to map with MRI due to its circuitous route.
 Researchers have largely focused on improving MRI acquisition methods to better map the structure.
-This study showed that a prominent idea in the field, that original work of Meyer in 1908 showed that the radiations include three structures, is incorrect.
+This study showed that a prominent idea in the field, that the original work of Meyer in 1908 showed that the radiations include three structures, is incorrect.
 It also showed that existing methods for finding this structure are highly variable, and showed that a combination of these works more effectively.
-This work was supported and completed under the guidance of Professor Simon Warfield, PhD.
+This work was supported by, and completed under the guidance of, Professor Simon Warfield, PhD.

 Memory: The temporal lobe, time and space